vinh123456789/EzHomeLab/docs/self-hosted-photo-and-video-solution.md

 [Install guide](https://immich.app/docs/install/docker-compose).

 Notes on the installation:
-- Not sure if this is a Docker bug in OpenWRT, but the `localtime` mount will fail because Docker tries to create a `localtime` folder instead.
+- Not sure if this is a Docker bug in OpenWrt, but the `localtime` mount will fail because Docker tries to create a `localtime` folder instead.
 So we need to remove that volume in the `immich-server`.
 You can also mount the `original` folder here.
 ```yml
   immich-server:
     ...